itedev/FormBundle/README.md

                 option_name:    option_value

 ```
-List of javascripts, that you need to include in your global template:
+List of JavaScript files, that you need to include in your global template:

 ```twig
 {# app/Resources/views/base.html.twig #}